 Once your claim documents are received by the PER Office, it will be paid within 2-3 weeks during non peak times.
-PER claims will be paid within 3-4 weeks during the month of September 2018 as this is a peak time for this program.
 You will receive an email confirming the amount that was credited to the financial institution you have on file in Bear Tracks for payroll direct deposit.

 When are PER funds allocated?